patrickbwarren/transam-triton/EMULATOR.md

 delay).
 As such the ports available to the 8255 are operated in one of only two modes, and only these modes need to be emulated.

-More here
+More here...

+#### Firmware

-The entry point for EPROM programmer code from L7.2 monitor is at address `0x0f1c` and is as follows:
+The Monitor code that implements the Z function is rather compact and takes some shortcuts.
+The entry point from L7.2 monitor is at address `0x0f1c` and is as follows:

 ```
 0F1C  CD 08 02  CALL    0208    ; prompt for start address, return in HL